-California law requires that all non-exempt employees be given at least a 30-minute unpaid and uninterrupted meal period each day, and that this break begins within the first five (5) hours of the workday.
+California law requires that all non-exempt employees be given at least a 30-minute unpaid and uninterrupted meal period for each shift worked that is less than ten (10 hours) in any workday, and that this break begins within the first five (5) hours of the workday.
 Employees are not required to remain on the premises during their meal period.
 Accordingly, taking a duty-free lunch period of at least 30 minutes is MANDATORY.
-Non-exempt employees receive one (1) unpaid lunch break each day, to be taken within five (5) hours of reporting for work.
-Employees will be relieved of all duty during the rest period.
+Employees will be relieved of all duty during the meal period.
 They may leave the worksite.
-They are not required to carry phones or other electronic devices during a rest period.
-If FAWIC concurs, employees may waive the meal period if their total work period is no more than six (6) hours in the workday.
+They are not required to carry phones or other electronic devices during a meal period.
+If an employee works more than 10 hours in a day, they will be provided a second, 30-minute unpaid meal period.
+Again, employees may waive the meal period if their total work period is no more than six (6) hours in the workday.
 An on-duty meal period will be permitted only when the nature of the work prevents an employee from being relieved of all duty and when the employee and FAWIC agree in writing.
 The agreement will state that the employee can, in writing, revoke the agreement at any time.

 Non-exempt employees are provided one unscheduled 15-minute rest period for every four (4) hours of work or major portion thereof.
 Breaks should be taken approximately in the middle of this four (4)-hour time period.
 Breaks cannot be taken at the beginning of the day to delay a start time or at the end of the day to take an earlier leave time, nor will employees be permitted to aggregate rest periods and take them all at once.
+Employees will be relieved of all duty during the rest period.
+They may leave the worksite.
+They are not required to carry phones or other electronic devices during a rest period.
 While there is no set schedule for breaks, employees are able to take restroom breaks and get drinks as desired.
 If workload prevents an employee from taking at least a ten (10)-minute break in the morning and/or the afternoon, they are to advise their Unit Manager so that arrangements can be made to allow them to do so.
 Employees are expected to observe their assigned working hours and the time allowed for meal and rest periods.